truenas/ixdiagnose/docs/artifacts/artfacts.md

 : Collects data for each item in the `items` list.
 This method sets the `debug_report` for each item, which contains information about the `execution_time`, item_execution_error, `item_execution_traceback`, and `item_report`.

-### Adding a new artifact
+## Adding a new artifact

 When adding a new artifact to **iXdiagnose**, you must create a new Python file in the **ixdiagnose/artifacts** directory.
-Following are some common attributes which are used when writing a new artifact:
+Some common attributes used when writing a new artifact are:

-Structure:
+### Structure:

+- `base_dir`
+: defines the source folder from where the files or folders will be copied.
+- `name`
-: `base_dir` defines the source folder from where the files or folders will be copied : `name` defines the folder name of the artifact where all its files will be stored.
+: defines the folder name of the artifact, where all its files will be stored.
+- `items`
-: `items` consists of **Item** instances list.
+: consists of **Item** instances list.
 It consists of items with the files or folder names to copy.
+- `individual_item_max_size_limit`
-: `individual_item_max_size_limit` it sets the maximum size limit for each item in the `items` list.
+: sets the maximum size limit for each item in the `items` list.

-Following are some basic steps on how to add a new artifact:
+### To add a new artifact:
-1. First, create a new Python file in the **ixdiagnose/artifacts** directory.
+1. Create a new Python file in the **ixdiagnose/artifacts** directory.
 This file will contain the code for your new artifact.
 Name this file after your artifact name, for example, my_artifact.py.
-2. Define the artifact class like following:
+2. Define the artifact class as follows:

     ```
     from .base import Artifact
     from .items import File